inferno-framework/inferno-core/lib/inferno/apps/cli/templates/execution_scripts/README.md

-Execution scripts defined here will be [executed](https://inferno-framework.github.io/docs/advanced-test-features/scripting-execution.html#execution) automatically on pull requests as a part of the github workflows and can also be executed locally using the [`execute_script` CLI](https://inferno-framework.github.io/docs/getting-started/inferno-cli.html#complex-scripted-execution).
+Execution scripts defined here will be [executed](https://inferno-framework.github.io/docs/advanced-test-features/scripting-execution.html#execution) automatically on pull requests as a part of the GitHub workflows and can also be executed locally using the [`execute_script` CLI](https://inferno-framework.github.io/docs/getting-started/inferno-cli.html#complex-scripted-execution).
+If no `.yaml` files are found under this directory, the GitHub workflow will be skipped.